How Long to Grill Burgers at 300 Degrees (An Expert Guide)

 With a high-intensity burner, infrared grills radiate heat onto food using a ceramic plate.

 This method of grilling allows for fast and even cooking, taking about 8-10 minutes.

 Charcoal-fueled hibachi grills are popular for their portability and traditional Japanese style.

-When grilling burgers on a hibachi grill at 300 degrees, it usually takes about 12-15 minutes, based on patty thickness.
+When grilling burgers on a hibachi grill, it usually takes about 12-15 minutes, based on patty thickness.

 10. Wood-Fired Grills:

 Wood-Fired Grills use hardwoods to provide a smoky flavor.